AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/content-reusability-in-aem-guides.md

 Kyc_procedure.dita continues to be the only single source of information.
 If there are any changes to the KYC process as required by regulations, you simply need to update one topic, and those changes are automatically reflected in all topics that are referring to it.

-Using AEM Guides, Its two click
+Using AEM Guides, Its two clicks

 Step 1: Click Insert Reusable content
 ![toolbar](../../assets/publishing/content-reusability_image1.png)